Adelmu21/ContactManagerMVC/README.md

 * [Setup](#setup)

 ## General Information
-- Travel Website intented to allow users to view and add packages (a user would be the customer)
+- Contact Manager intented to allow users to view and add contacts (a user would be the agent)
-- Intended to create a user experience to provide a platform that displays a product
+- Intended to create a user experience to provide a platform that displays the current contacts and be able to add or modify
-- Made as a final project for my class
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->